ZaneZJ/Fox-Speed-Run/README.md

 # Fox Game

 Welcome to the Fox Speed run!
+A simple Java game created using Swing.

 ## How to run